nick-koko/PedroVisualizer/README.md

-# Pedro Path Generator
+# Pedro Pathing Simulator

-by #16166 WATT's UP
+Big Thanks to #16116 for developing this, we really appreciate your work.